Quintus Pompeius Falco: Name

 His complete name was Quintus Roscius Coelius Murena Silius Decianus Vibullius Pius Julius Eurycles Herculanus Pompeius Falco, an example of polyonymy.
 Werner Eck has shown that Falco was the son of Sextus Pompeius Falco and Clodia P.f.
 Falconilla who came from Sicily, as well as identifying a brother, Quintus Pompeius Pr[iscus].
 The earliest inscriptions to mention him, dated to his governorship of Lower Moesia (115-118), use the name Quintus Roscius Murena Coelius Pompeius Falco, indicating that he was adopted (condicio nominis ferendi) by another Senator in hopes of preserving his lineage.
 The name of this man has been disputed.
 Both Ronald Syme and Anthony Birley identify him as Marcus Roscius Coelius, the suffect consul of the year 81.
 There is also the proconsul of Bithynia and Pontus, Marcus (Roscius) Murena, his son Marcus (Roscius) Murena, and his grandson Marcus Roscius Quirnia Lupus Murena, quaestor of Creta et Cyrenaica.
 However, as Olli Salomies notes in his monograph on Imperial naming practices, the adoptive father would have the praenomen "Quintus", as Falco has, not "Marcus".
 Salomies believes his adoptive father was a Quintus Roscius, most likely from Sicily, who could be related to either of the Roscii mentioned.

 The latest inscription to mention him, dated to the year 123, uses his full name.
-Thus between 115 and 123 he acquired the name elements "Silius Decianus Vibullius Pius Julius Eurycles Herculanus".
+Thus between 119 and 123 he acquired the name elements "Silius Decianus Vibullius Pius Julius Eurycles Herculanus".
 The first two refer to a suffect consul of the year 94, Lucius Silius Decianus.
 The remaining elements come from the last of the Euryclids of Sparta, Gaius Julius Eurycles Herculanus, who is known to have died around 136/137; the elements "Vibullius Pius" come from another senator, Lucius Vibullius Pius, who actually adopted by testament Eurycles Herculanus.
 These names provide evidence for a fragment of the complex social network that Falco built up over his lifetime, which is often unknown in whole or even in part for his contemporaries.

 Life

+Early life and career

 An inscription recovered from Hierapolis ad Pyramum provides details of Falco's career in the imperial service.
 He started as a member of one of the four boards of the vigintiviri, the decemviri stlitibus judicandis; membership in one of these four boards was a preliminary and required first step toward gaining entry into the Roman Senate.
 A letter from Pliny the Younger to Falco written in 97 helps fix the date he advanced to the next magistracy, plebeian tribune, and indicates Falco was born around the year 70.
 While tribune, Falco at least once used his prerogative, interceding unsuccessfully for Aulus Didius Gallus Fabricius Veiento, favorite of the hated emperor Domitian and thrice consul, during the stormy session of the Senate when Pliny attacked Publicius Certus.
 Despite his defense of Veiento, Pliny was not offended by Falco's action, or at least not much for his later letters to Falco are cordial.
 McDermott dates Falco's tenure as praetor peregrinus to 99 or 100.